MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

         //...
 ```

 We'll start with the `readJSON` function.
-It just loads up the JSON contained within the specified file, so the details are skipped here.
+It loads up the JSON contained within the specified file, so the details are skipped here.
 The important element is that it returns a `*map[string]interface{}`, the value taken by both the `Template` and `Parameters` fields of the `DeploymentProperties` struct.
 Again, structs representing properties of Azure services almost exclusively take pointers.

-Although this looks more complicated than creating the resource group, it follows the same pattern: A new client is created, it is given the ability to authenticate with Azure, and then a method is called.
+This may look more complicated than creating the resource group, but it follows the same pattern: A new client is created, it is given the ability to authenticate with Azure, and then a method is called.
 The method even has the same name (`CreateOrUpdate`) as the corresponding method for resource groups.
 This is a pattern that you will see again and again in the SDK.
 Methods which perform similar work tend to have the same name.

 The biggest difference comes in the return value of the `CreateOrUpdate()` method.
 This is a `Future` object, which follows the [future design pattern](https://en.wikipedia.org/wiki/Futures_and_promises) and represents a long-running operation in Azure that you may want to occasionally poll while performing other work.